KuruvillaJacob02/Encryptions_Methods/README.md

 # Encryptions Methods
-A menu driven Porgram where a User can encrypt a string in various Encryption Methods
+A menu driven Program where a User can encrypt a string in various Encryption Methods

 ## Encryption Methods Available
 ###### 1 Ceasars Cipher